 Special Issues of the Rangeland Journal

-The Rangeland Journal publishes two Special Issues per year that comprise collections of papers around a particular theme, or arising from a particular conference, workshop or other forum.
+The Rangeland Journal aims to publish two Special Issues per year that comprise collections of papers around a particular theme, or arising from a particular conference, workshop or other forum.
 Special Issues will usually be of similar size to normal issues and comprise 8-12 papers with a total of approximately 100 printed pages.

 Benefits of publication of a Special Issue include:

 The terms of the contract will include a fee payable by the proposer for the production of the Special Issue.
-This fee is usually AUS$10,000 (+ GST for domestic proponents) but could be negotiated between the Editor-in-Chief, the Chair of the Publications Committee of the Australian Rangeland Society, and the proposer.
-However, an indicative figure of AUS$10.000 is foreshadowed.
+This fee is usually AUS$10,000 (+ GST for domestic proponents) but could be negotiated between the Editor-in-Chief, the Chair of the Publications Committee of the Australian Rangeland Society, and the proposer in particular circumstances.
 The fee includes:

-- Free access publication for one paper (3 months) selected by the Editor-in-Chief and the Guest Editor.
+• Open access publication for one paper selected by the Guest Editor(s) and the Editor-in-Chief.

-The fee does not include open access publication, colour printing, additional hard copies or the use of specialist editorial services if required for foreign language contributions.
+The fee does not include colour printing, hard copies for use by the proponent, or the use of specialist editorial services if required for foreign language contributions.
 These additional charges will be negotiated, through the Editor-in-Chief, directly with CSIRO Publishing.
 Charges for open access publication of additional papers will also be negotiated in this way but the opportunity is available, for one (only) special issue per year, to have the entire issue published open access at a concessional price.